aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Separating refactors into their own MRs allows the reviewer to focus solely on the intention behind the refactor, such as moving a function to another file, rather than getting caught up in the logic of the function itself.
 This keeps the review process focused and efficient.

 As another example, if you find the name of a variable unpleasant or misleading, make a Merge Request that renames the variable only.
 Then, you can rebase your original branch on top of it and use the new variable name, without making your original Merge Request unnecessarily big and complicated.
-So the reviewer of the refactor merge request can only check one thing: if "the new variable name truly represents what it holds".
+So the reviewer of the refactor merge request can only check one thing: "if the new variable name truly represents what it holds".

 This approach makes the review process of both the refactor MR and the original MR easier and faster, and the original Merge Request remains, again, **pure** and **focused** on one thing.